 Did you report it?
 No I did not.
-We are small business and I apologized to the client it was sent to and advised to disregard.
+We are small business and I apologised to the client it was sent to and advised to disregard.
 Then I sent the document to the correct person.

-Mistake: I emailed an Excel sheet about future investment opportunities to the wrong person.
+Mistake: I emailed an excel sheet about future investment opportunities to the wrong person.

 Elevated risk environment

-In this elevated risk environment, where misdirected emails can have devastating repercussions if personal or corporate data is exposed, it is paramount that organizations provide staff with technology that stops outbound emails going to unintended recipients.
+In this elevated risk environment, where misdirected emails can have devastating repercussions if personal or corporate data is exposed, it is paramount that organisations provide staff with technology that stops outbound emails going to unintended recipients.

 COVID-19: a catalyst for Digital Transformation

 Post Covid-19 it remains to be seen what the new normal will look like but all indications are pointing to increased remote and flexible working across the board.
-Organizations will then have the opportunity to distribute finances previously allocated to expensive real estate for other purposes.
-With remote working seemingly here to stay and email remaining the most common business communication tool, intelligent email security that prevents breaches and protected data must become a central part of organizations’ digital transformation stories.
+Organisations will then have the opportunity to distribute finances previously allocated to expensive real estate for other purposes.
+With remote working seemingly here to stay and email remaining the most common business communication tool, intelligent email security that prevents breaches and protected data must become a central part of organisations’ digital transformation stories.

 Our vision is for a connected world in which people communicate efficiently and securely.
 To achieve this, we provide human layer security to protect individual users and stop breaches before they happen.
 Our patented technologies are built using leading-edge contextual machine learning and powerful encryption that mitigate modern risks in ways that other solutions simply can’t achieve.